Peer Support & Advocacy Team

 STUDENT SOCIAL WORKERS

 I am a social worker.
-I have been involved with FISH since its early days, originally as an ally to help consolidate FISH workshops for workers and carers and then as a committee member.
-I am excited to be the manager during establishment of this service.
+I have been involved with FISH since its early days, originally as an ally to help consolidate FISH workshops for workers and carers, then as a committee member, and now as the manager of our new support and advocacy service.
 FISH is critically important to ensuring children have relationships with their parents and family during and after their time in care.
 This is fundamental to children and young people’s identities and wellbeing.
 I value inclusion of parents and family in planning and decision making about their children’s interests.
 I am dedicated to developing parents who have moved into leadership and support roles.

 2022: Stella Flick & Sequoia Ellis, Third Year Social Work students, University of Newcastle.